Parenting Experts Reveal…

 Transitions between houses can be a cause of great conflict and anxiety for both you and the children.
 Whilst you can’t control how your children are treated in your exes care, you can ensure that you create a secure base in your relationship with them which gives them the skills and confidence to explore life and manage challenges.

 Narcissism is based on a disorganised attachment style, with parents flipping between neglectful and engulfing quickly so children struggle to structure their attachment to their parent.
 This can create an insecure attachment in the child.
 In addition to that, you may well have an insecure attachment style as well which increases the changes your child will develop an insecure attachment.
-The Circle Of Security Programme helps you to not only create a secure base for your child but also reparent yourself and create a secure base within yourself.
-This can have a huge positive impact on the relationship and long term outcomes for your children.
+The Circle Of Security Programme can help you create a secure base for your child regardless of the challenges you are going through at the moment or faced in the past.